bivektor/bivektor-product-samples/spring-oauth2-proxy-server/README.md

 Other authentication flows are not yet implemented.

-* RP-Initiated logout functionality is planned for the first stable release but is not currently supported.

 * OpenID Connect support is experimental but has been tested for common scenarios.
 Note that the **User Info** endpoint does not work as expected since the access token belongs to the target authorization server.
 Applications must communicate directly with the target server to retrieve user information.
-Additionally, the refresh token flow does not return a new ID token.
-Applications must re-authenticate to obtain a new ID token after expiration.
+RP-Initiated logout functionality is planned for the first stable release but is not currently supported.

 * The proxy server is built on Spring Security Authorization Server and currently offers limited enterprise auditing capabilities.
 It emits three application events:
   - **ProxyRequestResolvedEvent**: When a proxy request is detected and redirected to the target server
   - **ProxyAuthenticationSuccessEvent**: When authentication succeeds and redirects back to the application
   - **ProxyAuthenticationFailureEvent**: When the authorization server returns error details to the proxy server before forwarding to the client application
+  - **ProxyLoginAuthorizationCreatedEvent**: After the authorization code is created and stored

   Additional details are available in DEBUG logs.
 We plan to enhance auditing capabilities in future releases without requiring customization of core components.